The following graphical management tools are recommended to be utilized when working in the Verba environment:

 - SQL Server Profiler

-The following topics provide brief explanation of these tools.
-For detailed information about the mentioned applications, follow the above provided link to the Microsoft documentation site.
+The following topics provide a brief explanation of these tools.
+For detailed information about the mentioned applications, follow the provided link to the Microsoft documentation site.

 SQL Server Management Studio and SQL Server Management Studio Express